Music in Fermanagh

 FIONA PLUNKET, Press Officer

 Born in Wales, the daughter of a professional actor and singer, Fiona spent her early years in the South of England.
 Passionate about art and the performing arts from an early age, she enjoyed many weekends watching the theatrical greats of the time rehearsing at the Old Vic and National Theatre.
 After deciding against following in her father's footsteps she joined fine art auctioneers Sotheby's where she remained for 20 happy years becoming director in charge of their London Press Office.
 Following her marriage in 1990 she moved to Fermanagh which she has made her home.
 Fiona continued working in P.R. including looking after the publicity and promotion for Belle Isle Castle, Estate and Cookery School from 2000 - 2013.
 Although not a performer she has always been a lover of music, in particular chamber music.
-Fiona is a County Assessor for Hope for Youth Northern Ireland, a charity that focuses on assisting young people.
+Fiona is a Trustee and County Assessor for Hope for Youth Northern Ireland, a charity that focuses on assisting young people.

 Professor Mahendra Varma, cardiac consultant, recently retired, gave his life’s work to the people of Fermanagh.
 He looked after our hearts.
 Now, through music, he’s helping to feed our souls.
 His contribution to public life has been immense.
 He has been chairman of the board of the NI Chest, Heart & Stroke Association, a member of NI Research and Ethics Committee (a statutory body under UK legislation) to assess and approve all NHS research projects) and chairman and member of many local and international committees, formulating guidelines and protocols for the management of patient care.
 Outside the medical profession, he has been a member of BBC Audience Council and, for over twenty years, a tutor in Northern Ireland for the London-based Wine and Spirit Education Trust.
 He is deeply steeped in Indian music and although he has no formal training in Western classical music, he derives great pleasure from it.